skycatchfire/handbook/benefits-and-perks.md

 # Perks

+## Flex Time

+Most of us choose to work 9a - 5p each weekday but that's not the most productive time for everyone.
+As long as it doesn't inconvenience the team, we have no predefined work schedule.
+Put in an honest day of work, complete your tasks on time, and be available when your team needs you.

+## Friday Lunch

+It's tradition that those working at HQ go out together for lunch every Friday.
+This typically includes a vote to determine where, some car pooling to get there, and some beers with good conversation.

 ## Summer Fridays

-During summer, we work a half day on Friday, aka "summer fridays".
-From May 1 - August 31 we work half day every Friday (9a - 12p).
+During Summer, most of us work a half day on Friday, aka "Summer Fridays".
+From May 1 - August 31 we work half day every Friday.
 Put in a solid week, wrap up your tasks Friday morning, and then go enjoy the extended weekend.
-Friday lunch is still on but it's not required.
+Friday Lunch is still on but it's not required.

-## Friday Lunch

-It's tradition that the team goes out somewhere together for lunch every Friday.
-This typically includes a vote to determine where, some car pooling to get there, and some beers with good conversation.

 ## Snacks & Office Supplies